Back to Inside Track Blog

 Exercise can help give individuals a sense of control over their bodies and lives — which may be something they’ve always found difficult.

-This can be particularly helpful for individuals struggling with mental health issues such as bipolar disorder and schizophrenia, as it can help them feel more empowered and in charge of their wellbeing.
+This can be particularly helpful for people struggling with mental health issues such as bipolar disorder and schizophrenia, as it can potentially improve cognition, clinical symptoms and quality of life.

 How much exercise should you do a day?